dockersamples/docker-cerebras-workshop/docs/index.md

-# Welcome to DevDucks Multi-Agent Workshop
+# Welcome to Docker DevDuck Multi-Agent Workshop

 !!! tip "Workshop Duration"
     Approximately 1-2 hours of hands-on learning

-Welcome to a Docker DevDucks Multi-Agent workshop that will guide you through building and deploying a Multi-agent system using Docker, Google Agent Development Kit (ADK), and Cerebras AI.
+Welcome to a Docker DevDuck Multi-Agent workshop that will guide you through building and deploying a Multi-agent system using Docker, Google Agent Development Kit (ADK), and Cerebras AI.

 ## What You'll Learn